Combustion: Complete

 In most industrial applications and in fires, air is the source of oxygen (O_{2}).
 In the air, each mole of oxygen is mixed with approximately 3.71 mol of nitrogen.
 Nitrogen does not take part in combustion, but at high temperatures, some nitrogen will be converted to NOx (mostly NO, with much smaller amounts of NO_{2}).
 On the other hand, when there is insufficient oxygen to combust the fuel completely, some fuel carbon is converted to carbon monoxide, and some of the hydrogens remain unreacted.
 A complete set of equations for the combustion of a hydrocarbon in the air, therefore, requires an additional calculation for the distribution of oxygen between the carbon and hydrogen in the fuel.

-The amount of air required for complete combustion to take place is known as pure air.
-However, in practice, the air used is 2-3 times that of pure air.
+The amount of air required for complete combustion is known as the "theoretical air" or "stoichiometric air".
+The amount of air above this value actually needed for optimal combustion is known as the "excess air", and can vary from 5% for a natural gas boiler, to 40% for anthracite coal, to 300% for a gas turbine.